learn-co-students/swift-structL-lab-swift-intro-000/README.md

 That's it!
 Run the tests for this project.
 If they all pass, you have completed the lab!
 If not, look back over these directions and try to find and fix what you did wrong.
 Good luck!

 <a href='https://learn.co/lessons/StructL' data-visibility='hidden'>View this lesson on Learn.co</a>

+<p class='util--hide'>View <a href='https://learn.co/lessons/swift-structL-lab'>Swift Struct Pizza Delivery Lab</a> on Learn.co and start learning to code for free.</p>